-2012 Annual Drinking Water Quality Report Town of Smithfield Water Treatment Plant

-PWS ID# 03-51-010
+2013 Annual Drinking Water Quality Report Town of Smithfield Water Treatment Plant PWS ID# 03-51-010

 We are pleased to present to you this year's Annual Drinking Water Quality Report.
 This report is a snapshot of last year's water quality.
 Included are details about your source of water, what it contains, and how it compares to standards set by regulatory agencies.
-The water that is used by this system is surface water from the Neuse River.
-The Smithfield Water Plant is a conventional surface water treatment plant that has the capacity to withdraw up to 6.5 million gallons of water per day from the river.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water and to providing you with this information, because informed customers are our best allies.
-If you have any questions about this report or concerning your water, please contact Ray Peal at (919)934-2661.
+If you have any questions about this report or concerning your water, please contact Chris Capps at (919)934-2661.
 If you want to learn more, please attend any of our regularly scheduled City Council meetings.
 They are held on the first Tuesday of each month at 7:30 pm in the Smithfield Town Hall.